The Weight of a Police Report in Property Disputes (Challenging Police Reports in Land Grabbing Cases)

 The complainant alleges that Araji Number 1240 has been the ancestral home of the victims for over 100 years.
 However, “manipulations” during the amendment of revenue records have allegedly altered the status of the land to benefit the mafia.

 In Uttar Pradesh, land grabbing often begins not with a physical fence, but with a pen.
 By altering revenue entries in collusion with lower-level officials like the Lekhpal and Kanungo, land mafias create a “paper trail” of legitimacy.
 When victims seek a Paimise (land measurement), they are often met with administrative silence.
 As noted in the grievance, any valid measurement must follow the procedure under Section 24 of the Revenue Code 2006—an order the police have yet to produce.
+(Challenging Police Reports in Land Grabbing Cases)

-4. The “Parrot Report” Phenomenon
+4. The “Parrot Report” Phenomenon (Challenging Police Reports in Land Grabbing Cases)

 A recurring theme in the grievances filed (Registration Nos.
-GOVUP/E/2025/0049014 and 0036342) is the “Parrot Report.”
+GOVUP/E/2025/0049014 and 0036342) is the “Parrot Report”.
 This refers to the practice where senior officials, including the Superintendent of Police, simply copy and paste the arbitrary findings of subordinates like the Circle Officer (CO) or ASP without independent verification.

 5. Constitutional Concerns and the Path Forward

-The complainant has rightly invoked Article 51A of the Constitution of India, emphasizing the fundamental duty to safeguard public property and abjure violence.
-Furthermore, the demand for transparency under the Right to Information (RTI) and the Indian Citizens Security Code highlights a demand for “Right to Reason”—an indispensable part of a sound administrative system.
+The complainant has rightly invoked Article 51A of the Constitution of India, emphasising the fundamental duty to safeguard public property and abjure violence.
+Furthermore, the demand for transparency under the Right to Information (RTI) and the Indian Citizens Security Code highlights a demand for a “Right to Reason”—an indispensable part of a sound administrative system.

-Critical Questions for the Administration:
+Critical Questions for the Administration: (Challenging Police Reports in Land Grabbing Cases)

-• Why has an FIR not been registered despite a clear complaint of land grabbing and coercion?
+- Why has an FIR not been registered despite a clear complaint of land grabbing and coercion?

-• What is the name and designation of the officer investigating the specific claim of forced signatures?
+- What is the name and designation of the officer investigating the specific claim of forced signatures?

-Conclusion: A Call for Impartial Enquiry
+Conclusion: A Call for Impartial Enquiry (Challenging Police Reports in Land Grabbing Cases)

 The case of Shivam Gupta and his parents is not just a dispute over 0.2400 hectares of land; it is a test of the Uttar Pradesh government’s resolve.
 If the police are allowed to act as mediators using forced agreements rather than enforcers of the law, the “Land Mafia” will only grow bolder.